quicwg/base-drafts/draft-ietf-quic-qpack.md

 evictable, the encoder MUST NOT insert that entry into the dynamic table (including duplicates of existing entries).
-In order to avoid this, an encoder that uses the dynamic table has to keep track of each dynamic table entry referenced by each header block until that header block is acknowledged by the decoder; see {{header-acknowledgement}}.
+In order to avoid this, an encoder that uses the dynamic table has to keep track of each dynamic table entry referenced by each field section until those representations are acknowledged by the decoder; see {{header-acknowledgement}}.

 #### Avoiding Prohibited Insertions